Structured cabling – MMC-certified

 - standard applications based on Category 5e and 6 solutions

-- applications for demanding users based on Category 6 and 6A solutions – 10Gb/s
+- applications for demanding users based on Category 6 and 6A solutions – 10 Gb/s

 - highly advanced Data Centre solutions based on certified Cat 8.1 Channel links – up to 40 Gb/s

-- Power over IP applications (VOIP, PoE, PoE+, 4PPoE)
+- Power over IP applications (VoIP, PoE, PoE+, 4PPoE)

-- dedicated applications for specialised customers
+- dedicated applications for specialist customers

 Intuitive and unique solutions